oermenz/midihub/README.md

-# !!
-WORK IN PROGRESS !!
-USE ON OWN RISK !!

 # 🎛️ Midihub — MIDI/AUDIO Router with OLED Display

 Midihub is a lightweight, headless Raspberry Pi project perfect for Dawless setups.